smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 rates to application endpoints for each subscriber session, typically identified by DHCP, PPP, or IPoE session contexts.Session granularity is typically based on subscriber sessions using PPP, DHCP, or IPoE protocols.
-We need to consider if aggregation points have flow level visibility or not, or whether there is a point to provide thoughput advice at the aggregate level.
+We need to consider if aggregation points have flow level visibility or not, or whether there is a point to provide throughput advice at the aggregate level.